prigun/vim/README.md

 Installed plugins
 ------------

+**pathogen.vim**

+Manage your 'runtimepath' with [pathogen.vim](https://github.com/tpope/vim-pathogen).
+In practical terms, pathogen.vim makes it super easy to install plugins and runtime files in their own private directories.

 **NERD Tree**

 The [NERD Tree](https://github.com/scrooloose/nerdtree) allows you to explore your filesystem and to open files and directories.
 It presents the filesystem to you in the form of a tree which you manipulate with the keyboard and/or mouse.
 It also allows you to perform simple filesystem operations.